 We are looking for nominations for our 2020 Community Hero Award.

 The Cortland County Board of REALTORS® Community Hero Award was developed to honor those who make significant contributions through their time, actions, talents, and dedication, to the Cortland Community.
-One candidate will be awarded per year.
+Nominations are accepted from the public and from CCBR members for this award.
+A donation is given to a charity of the recipient’s choice.
+One candidate is awarded per year.

 Criteria: The nominee consistently shows, models, and demonstrates, qualities of compassion and service to either one organization or a variety of volunteer activities.
 The charitable activities or events cannot be part of a job description or job duties, as well as no monetary benefit can be obtained.
 The nominee should have a passion and desire to help others and strives to make Cortland County a better community.
 Nominee must be a non-Realtor and reside within Cortland County.
 To make a nomination, click on the link below.